zhmakp/fact-guard/README.md

 # Fact Guard

-A lightweight, local-first fact-checking assistant for individuals.
-Submit claims, URLs, or documents (PDF/CSV) and receive verdicts (True/False/Unclear) with confidence scores and supporting evidence from trusted sources.
+Local-first web app for fact-checking.
+Instantly submit claims, URLs, or documents (PDF/CSV) and receive verdicts (True/False/Unclear) with confidence scores and supporting evidence from trusted sources—all processed on your machine.

 ## Features